Come and visit us in our booth in Yuma Arizona at the Yuma Civic and Convention Center for the 12th Annual Scandinavian Festival on:

 Add this traditional Scandinavian electric wooden candelebra to your windows to create a welcome to your home.
 It has a long cord with a switch so also work well on the fireplace mantel or on a buffet.

-The candelebra is available for $42.50 (7 light designs in natural as pictured.
+The candelebra is available for $42.50 plus shipping (7 light designs in natural as pictured).
 It can also be shipped immediately.
-We also have the special replacement lights (package of 3)bvavailable for the 5 and 7 light for $5.00 including shipping.
+The wooden light is also available with 5 lights in white for $34.50 plus shippping We also have the special replacement lights (package of 3) available for the 5 and 7 light for $5.00 including shipping.